Skip to main content

 Throughout an emergency, nurses may need to perform duties that are not part of their normal routine.
 In addition, nurses will provide care to patients of different ages and medical conditions they aren’t used to.
 Some patients may not speak English.
 Others may have different religious beliefs that dictate alternate approaches to care.
 This should not impede you from administering competent care.

-As the climate continues to change, it is important for nurses to prepare for weather disasters.
-Nurses should practice emergency procedures so they become second nature.
-They must also remain calm throughout a weather event so patients continue to place their trust in nurses’ care.
+As the climate continues to change and weather events get increasingly severe, it is critical for nurses to prepare for weather disasters.
+As a nurse, you should practice emergency procedures until they become second nature.
+You must also strive to remain calm throughout a weather event, so patients continue to place their trust in your care.

 Related Articles